lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/bbcleaning_README.txt

 The degree days equation they used was > 2 degC
 The equation for karlsson03 is… daystobudburst = degree days / (force temp - 2)

+As of June 2017, ”daystoleafout" (these are from fu13, laube14b, and worrall67) and "leafunfoldingdate" (morin10) are also included in this  bud-burst cleaning code.

 #################

 The goal of this folder is to clean the response variable BB and centralize in